nbro/pioneer3at_simulation/README.md

 ### Data

-Using `rostopic list` you can see the available topics that are exposed from the simulation (i.e. odom, cameras)
+Using `rostopic list` you can see the available topics that are exposed from the simulation (i.e. odom, cameras, laser, contact points)

 ### Control